sisinflab/ECIR2023-Graph-CF/README.md

 Results about calculated metrics are available in the folder `./results/<dataset_name>/performance/`.
 Specifically, you need to access the tsv file having the following name pattern: `rec_cutoff_<cutoff>_relthreshold_0_<datetime-experiment-end>.tsv`.

 ### Pareto calculation
-If you want to calculate, for each metric pair (e.g., Recall vs. APLT), the configuration points which belong (or not) to the Pareto frontier, and reproduce the results illustrated in the paper, you need to use the script ```pareto.py```.
+If you want to calculate, for each metric pair (e.g., nDCG vs. APLT), the configuration points which belong to the Pareto frontier, and reproduce the results illustrated in the paper, you need to use the script ```pareto.py```.
 Open the file, and modify the following lines for your convenience:
-- line 188: modify the path to the tsv file where all configurations for a specific model are reported, along with their own metric results (Elliot generates this file when the whole experimental flow is over, you may find it at ```./results/performance/```
+- line 59: modify the path where all configurations for a specific model are reported, along with their own metric results (Elliot generates this file when the whole experimental flow is over, you may find it at ```./results/<dataset>/performance/```
-- lines 202-203: decide what to comment/uncomment based on the multi-objective trade-off you are considering
+- lines 63-65: decide what to comment/uncomment based on the multi-objective trade-off you are considering

 Once the script has been run and it is over, you will end up with a csv file indicating, for each point in the objective space, its coordinates and whether it belongs to the Pareto frontier or not.